iv461/icey/icey/doc/source/parameters.md

 ## Declaring single parameters

 You can also declare single parameters.
-They are Streams and allow to subscribe for updates:
+Compared to regular ROS, the API is simplified as requested by some users [1].
+Parameters are Streams and allow to subscribe for updates:

 ```cpp
 bool is_read_only = false;